 Evidence is being collected right now via submissions to this website, via pre-PPT tribunals held in various locations, and by any other means people may choose.
 Evidence may include personal witness narratives (which can be submitted via this site), expert testimony on the practices and impacts of fracking, findings from preliminary hearings in other countries, peer reviewed research, reports from citizen groups, Human Rights Impact Assessments and amicus curiae briefs.

-The Tribunal will be asked to provide an advisory opinion on the above four questions with a view to the following six areas of concern:
+The Tribunal was asked to provide an advisory opinion on the above four questions with a view to the following six areas of concern:

 - The human health case will address the human rights dimensions of adverse impacts on all dimensions of human physical and mental health.

 - The climate impacts case will address all the human rights and earth rights dimensions, for both present and future generations, of fracking and climate change, including of governments’ continued subsidizing of fossil fuels.